 ~ Lyndon.
 B. Johnson (See Schlesinger, RFK… p.
 670; Kearns Goodwin, p.
 164)

-For those who don’t understand what I’m about or why I have chosen to write four books about a president I have detested since at least 1962, allow me to explain that.
+For those who don’t understand what I’m about or why I have chosen to write four books and this blog about a president I have detested since at least 1961, allow me to explain that.
 First, understand that it is not my nature to dwell on negativity; the opposite is true, I strive to remain positive, as do most people.
 In fact, I consider myself as the bearer of torches, lighting the darkness left in the wake of the 36th POTUS.